pstankiewicz/introduction-c64-demo-programming/demo_prog.rst

 than code these days anyway.
 But this isn't the right place to rant about that, so I removed it.

+*Removed rant starts here*

+That's why it's meaningless to start writing demos on a modern
+computer: it's too easy to make stuff that looks impressive, it's too easy to fool people into thinking that you've done something impressive, so you really don't have the right sort of motivation to actually write good code.
+Instead you're pushed in another direction, towards writing large programs, which will require that you use abstraction, which probably means that you'll use some high level language, and then you're not even close to programming demos.

+High level languages are nice, they make it easy to create utility programs, and make them secure and robust.
+But if you're writing a program that displays graphics effects, that are written in a high level language, don't try to fool anyone that you're writing a demo.
+A demo is never written in a high level language. [#]_

+Why am I making such a strong point about this?
+Because a demo isn't a <B>program</B>, it's something else.
+In what way does a demo differ from a program?
+A demo has to take over the computer and bang directly on the hardware, it does not run under an operating system.
+This also means that it will have to take care of the things that the operating system would take care of, if you were writing a normal program, like interrupt handling and I/O.

+Anyway, I shouldn't spend too much time on this, just believe me, it's much better to learn to program the C-64, before you move on to more modern [#]_ architectures.
+I'm not putting them down, a workstation is good for lots of things, and I spend quite a lot of my time writing code in high level languages, but you can never run a demo under a real operating system.
+Okay, let's move on to some actual programming.

+*Removed rant ends here*

 Learning Machine Language
 +++++++++++++++++++++++++